lunchboxer/spelling-master/src/lib/level2-glossary.md

 ocean
 : A huge body of salt water.
 "Whales live in the ocean."

+off
+: Not on, switched off.
+"The light was off so the room was dark."

 offend
 : To insult or hurt feelings.
 "I did not mean to offend anyone."